Simplifying app security: Getting started

 Something else to keep in mind at this stage is whether there’ll be any collaborative working involved.

-The next blog in this series will cover building a secure code base and back-end network, but for now, why not take a look at our other recent piece about security and privacy in the realm of voice technology.
+The next blog in this series will cover building a secure code base and back-end network, but for now, why not take a look at our complete guide to app security.